 For Regional Board lead sites or environmental assessments, contact Leslye Choate.

 12. How do I determine how much to pay for my permit?

-Permits for LOP sites are fee-exempt when the work is directed by LOP staff.
-For all other permitting, refer to the fee schedule (PDF: 53.2 Kb).
+Refer to the fee schedule.
 Please note that the fee for the first well is a higher rate than subsequent wells.
-This is also the case with borings, geotechnical borings, and well destructions.
+This is also the case with borings, geotechnical borings, and well destruction.
 See also Question #13 below regarding the need for a separate application for each drilling category.

 13. What if I plan to do "step-out" borings?

-14. Can I combine different fee categories, such as borings, geotechnical borings, wells, and well destructions on the same Application for Drilling Permit?
+14. Can I combine different fee categories, such as borings, geotechnical borings, wells, and well destruction on the same Application for Drilling Permit?

 No. A separate application and fee are required for each drilling category.

 15. What does Environmental Health require for well drillers to drill in Sonoma County?

 A copy of a current workers compensation certificate endorsed to Sonoma County, and a copy of a current C-57 license must be on file with Environmental Health or be submitted with the permit application.